Vizualni/planetx/README.md

 ```
 are equivalent.

 - I added the option for the alien not to move at all.
-If we have `A north=B` and `B north=A` and we dispatch two aliens, then they would never meet because they would always travel at the same time.
+If we have `A north=B` and `B south=A` and we dispatch two aliens, then they would never meet because they would always travel at the same time and would constantly switch places.